European Summer School in Financial Mathematics 14th edition

 Peter Bank, Peter Imkeller, Wolfgang Runggaldier, Mete Soner, Youri Kabanov, Walter Schachermayer, Josef Teichmann, Santiago Carillo, Ralf Korn, Martin Schweizer, Albert Shiryaev, Nicole El Karoui, Gilles Pagès, Huyen Pham, Marco Frittelli, Damien Lamberton, Bernard Lapeyre, Lukas Stettner, David Hobson, Bernt Øksendal, Denis Talay, Chris Rogers

 PhD students and early career researchers are invited to register and participate in the summer school.
-Please register by filling out the online form.
+Registration has now closed.

 For any enquiries please contact Ollie Quinn ICMS.

 Details of the Mini Courses and Speakers

 Optimal Transport Methods in Machine Learning: from the Sinkhorn algorithm to Generative Adversarial Networks

 We start by recalling tools from the classical optimal transport (OT) theory, and then we introduce new developments in OT, specifically what is now called causal optimal transport (COT).
 We illustrate how the concept of causality in OT is the suitable one in order to tackle dynamic problems, where time plays a crucial role, especially in a financial context.
 We then consider regularized optimal transport problems, and the Sinkhorn algorithm used for computing entropic OT.
 Further, we review recent development of generative adversarial networks (GANs), which employ tools from OT theory.
 We then combine all the above concepts to train a network to generate or predict (financial) time series.
 Finally, we discuss the results and the numerical challenges.